-- Wolf Ag Solutions is an agricultural support service.
-The subject property b. has been used as a farm implements sales business since the 1980s, supports agriculture, and is a service better provided in a rural area. - The B-4 General Business District is intended to accommodate a range of c. commercial uses and is intended for application only adjacent to the urbanized areas of the county. - Policy 4.2.2 states, "The County may authorize discretionary review (2) development in a rural area if the proposed development: - is a type that does not negatively affect agricultural activities; or - is located and designed to minimize exposure to any negative affect b. caused by agricultural activities; and - will not interfere with agricultural activities or damage or negatively c. affect the operation of agricultural drainage systems, rural roads, or other agriculture-related infrastructure."
+- (1) Objective 4.2 includes four subsidiary policies.
+Policy 4.2.1 does not appear to be relevant to the proposed rezoning. - (2) Policy 4.2.2 states, "The County may authorize discretionary review development in a rural area if the proposed development: - a. is a type that does not negatively affect agricultural activities; or - b. is located and designed to minimize exposure to any negative affect caused by agricultural activities; and - c. will not interfere with agricultural activities or damage or negatively affect the operation of agricultural drainage systems, rural roads, or other agriculture-related infrastructure."